 Why doesn’t a road bike helmet have a visor?

-Helmets are designed to protect your head in the event of a crash.
-A crash on a road bike is often very different from a crash on a mountain bike, and the helmets are designed so.
+Helmets are designed to protect the head of a mountain biker in the event of a crash.
+A crash on a road bike is often very different from a crash on a mountain bike.
+Hence it changes the way the helmets are designed.
 A visor would be somewhat handy to have on a road bike, but a ‘design’ crash on a road bike are high-speed slides along the pavement.

 Not to mention that the aim of road biking is to be as fast as possible, so aerodynamics is key.
 A visor doesn’t exactly help with the aerodynamics too much!